pavelVPo/IBMC_LSFBD_webApp_PASS_human_protein_targets__2026/README.md

 The code is distributed under MIT license, ChEMBL data have another license, https://creativecommons.org/licenses/by-sa/3.0/

 PASS Targets is being developed in the framework of the Russian Academy of Science Basic Research program for 2020-2030; the procedure to create training sets is being developed with the support from RSF.
+Students, colleagues, supervisers and advisers were involved in the development.
 Current version of the procedure mainly use R language [4] and Tidyverse libraries [5] to process the data.

 RDKit.JS [6] is used to process the users's input in the PASS Human Protein Targets (https://way2drug.com/passtargets/).